Robert J. Lopez

 Fluent in speaking, reading and writing Spanish.

-Proficient in using audio, video, text and still images to produce online content.
+Proficient in using audio, video, text and still images to produce digital content.

 Proficient with data analysis using spreadsheet and database programs.